 Read more about Kashgar by clicking here.

-Tianjin offers a nice tour along the shores of the river surrounded by buildings which alternate between modern, colonial and traditional Chinese architecture.
+Tianjin offers a nice tour along the shores of the river surrounded by buildings that alternate between modern, colonial and traditional Chinese architecture.
 In addition, its cuisine is famous in the whole country.

 Click here to discover more about Tianjin